How to use the box breathing technique

 Hold your breath for four seconds

-The benefits of box breathing
+The benefits of box breathing for brain health

 When you’re stressed, your hypothalamus (the brain’s so-called “command centre”) goes into overdrive.
 All of your mental energy gets diverted to deal with the stress response, which is why people who are stressed or anxious often have a hard time processing their thoughts and decisions.